codete/FormGeneratorBundle/README.md

 Voila!
 Form for editing all annotated properties is generated for us.
-We could even omit ``type=".."`` in annotations if Symfony will be able to guess field type for us.
+We could even omit ``type=".."`` in annotations if Symfony will be able to guess the field's type for us.

-**Since Symfony 3.0, if you use a custom form type, you must specify the complete namespace when specifying type**

 Specifying Field Options
 ------------------------